 On Earth Day 2019, Delta laid out a plan for the future and made clear its intentions to invest in carbon offsets by buying around 50,00 carbon offsets.
 Delta is also in the process of removing all single-use plastic items from their flights.
 This includes items such as stir sticks, wrappers and utensils.
-In total, Delta is estimated to remove over 300,000 pounds in plastic waste each year.
+In total, Delta is estimated to remove over 300,000 pounds of plastic waste each year.

 American Airlines has committed to investing in modern, more efficient aircraft - whether this is by investing in brand new aircraft, or upgrading planes not yet ready for retirement.
 The airline looks for innovative ways to reduce costs and emissions, including installation of winglets to wing ends, shaving weight on aircraft, paperless cabins, and implementation of one-engine taxiing.

 Since 2008, KLM's climate action plan has ensured that the airline is more sustainable in the sky and on the ground.

-Responsable waste management, material recycling and measures to decrease noise pollution are just a few ways in which KLM has made steps to improve the environmental impact of the company.
+Responsible waste management, material recycling and measures to decrease noise pollution are just a few ways in which KLM has made steps to improve the environmental impact of the company.

-The airline committed to moving away from using diesel and petrol for ground based electric equipment as bag tugs and belt loaders.
+The airline committed to moving away from using diesel and petrol for ground-based electric equipment such as bag tugs and belt loaders.
 In 2013, Jetblue introduced an onboard recycling program, alongside a partnership with Dunkin' Donuts, Jamba Juice and Royal Waste Services to compost food waste at JFK Airport's Terminal 5.
 The 'Jetblue T5 Farm' at New York's JFK Airport is the world's first blue potato farm based at an airport, and the T5 Rooftop is the only post-security outdoor space at a New York airport.

 United Airlines is committed to a number of processes to ensure that the environmental impact of the company is as low as possible.
 This includes fuel efficiency and emissions reduction, using sustainable products, investing in sustainable fuel sources, and creating and maintaining partnerships to promote sustainability and protect the environment.
 In 2018, it announced that it would reduce its carbon emissions by 50% by the year 2050.

 The Cathay Pacific 'Fly Greener' programme gives Cathay Pacific and Cathay Dragon passengers the opportunity to reduce the carbon dioxide generated from air travel in a simple, credible way.
-Customers are able to purchase carbon offsets for their journeys, and the airline offers a online carbon offset calculator which allows passengers to work out what their journeys will use, and what they can buy to help to offset this.
+Customers are able to purchase carbon offsets for their journeys, and the airline offers an online carbon offset calculator which allows passengers to work out what their journeys will use, and what they can buy to help to offset this.

-Ryanair classes itself as 'Europe's greenest, cleanest airline', and was the first airline to commit to being plastic free by 2023.
+Ryanair classes itself as 'Europe's greenest, cleanest airline', and was the first airline to commit to being plastic-free by 2023.

-The airline's commitment to sustainability includes the following priorities: offering customers to offset the carbon cost of journeys, investing in new Boeing 737-MAX-200 aircraft, operating only point-to-point routes with industry-leading load factors, conducting operational effiiciency, adding winglets to wings, and using single-engine taxiing between the runway and terminal.
+The airline's commitment to sustainability includes the following priorities: offering customers to offset the carbon cost of journeys, investing in new Boeing 737-MAX-200 aircraft, operating only point-to-point routes with industry-leading load factors, conducting operational efficiency, adding winglets to wings, and using single-engine taxiing between the runway and terminal.

 In febrero 2018, Heathrow Airport named Flybe the most environmentally friendly airline using Heathrow.
-The use of the Bombardier Q400 aircraft is the quietest aircraft in the world, with a noise footprint almost seven times smaller than single-aisle and wide-body aircraft.
+The Bombardier Q400 aircraft is the quietest aircraft in the world, with a noise footprint almost seven times smaller than single-aisle and wide-body aircraft.
 They are also as fuel efficient as an eco-friendly car, producing emissions that are 30-40% lower than other aircraft.

 Virgin Atlantic's top environmental policy is concerned with aircraft fuel and reduction of carbon emissions, alongside aircraft waste and noise, combined ground operations, and supply chain work.